donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Cardsharp
 Max: Intelligence

 You are a gambling expert, great at reading the room and making the right calls.
-Gain +1 to all tests invovled with gambling per level in this talent.
+Gain +1 to all tests involved with gambling per level in this talent.
 ## Cat-Tongued
 Max: 1

 You blend truth and lies as if there were no difference.
 When lying, listeners do not get to oppose your Charm with their own test detect.
-Lies must still be believeable and if you say something they know to be false you'll still be caught.
+Lies must still be believable and if you say something they know to be false you'll still be caught.

 You can still fail by getting 0 SL on your personality test.
 ## Combat Reflexes